WebAssembly/bulk-memory-operations/document/core/binary/modules.rst

 while other sections must occur at most once and in the prescribed order.
 All sections can be empty.
 The lengths of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.
+Similarly, the data count must match the length of the :ref:`data segment <binary-datasec>` vector.

 .. math::
    \begin{array}{llcllll}